-Genda is the recipient of numerous prizes including the Pollock-Krasner Foundation Grant, a Canada Council International London Residency, Fellowship at the Künstlerhaus Schloss Balmoral in Germany and fellowships at the MacDowell Colony and the Vermont Studio Center in the US.
+Genda exhibits in Canada and Europe, has produced public art projects in Toronto and Berlin, and writes regularly for various publications in Germany and Canada.
+She is the recipient of Canada Council Grants, the Pollock-Krasner Foundation Grant, was a Fellow at the MacDowell Colony and the Vermont Studio Center in the U.S., Künstlerhaus Schloss Balmoral in Germany, and a resident artist at Fonderie Darling in Montreal.
 She has exhibited at the Arp Museum (Remagen, Germany), Kai 10 | Arthena Foundation (Düsseldorf), Walter Phillips Gallery (Banff), the Esker Foundation (Calgary), and at Contemporary Art Forum Kitchener + Area (Kitchener-Waterloo), among others.
-In 2025, Genda will be taking part in a residency at Fonderie Darling in Montreal.

 Realised public art projects include a work for Kennedy Station in the Toronto Subway System, a two-part project for the district court in Königs Wusterhausen, Germany, as well as a sculptural project for the new school in the Allee der Kosmonauten in Berlin.